ytinyui/tls-requests/docs/index.md

 200
 ```

+* * *

 **Introduction**
 ----------------

-**TLS Requests** is a cutting-edge HTTP client for Python, offering a feature-rich,
-highly configurable alternative to the popular [`requests`](https://github.com/psf/requests) library.
+**TLS Requests** is a cutting-edge HTTP client for Python, offering a feature-rich, highly configurable alternative to the popular [`requests`](https://github.com/psf/requests) library.

-Built on top of [`tls-client`](https://github.com/bogdanfinn/tls-client),
-it combines ease of use with advanced functionality for secure networking.
+It is built on top of [`tls-client`](https://github.com/bogdanfinn/tls-client), combining ease of use with advanced functionality for secure networking.

 **Acknowledgment**: A big thank you to all contributors for their support!